 Korea Development Bank ("KDB Bank") is a foreign banking organization duly organized and existing under the laws of Korea.
-KDB Bank established a New York state-licensed branch ("KDB NY") in New York City.
+KDB Bank has a New York state-licensed branch ("KDB NY") in New York City.
 This resolution plan (the "U.S. Resolution Plan") is being filed by KDB Bank pursuant to Section 165(d) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") and implementing regulations issued by the Federal Reserve Board ("FRB") (12 C.F.R.
 Part 243) and the Federal Deposit Insurance Corporation (the "FDIC") (12 C.F.R.
 Part 381) (collectively, the "Resolution Plan Rule").

-Section 165(d) of the Dodd-Frank Act and the Resolution Plan Rulerequire a foreign bank or company that is, or is treated as, a bankholding company under section 8(a) of the International Banking Act of 1978 (the "IBA")(12 U.S.C. §§3101 et seq.) and that has \$50 billion or more in total consolidated assets to submit annually a plan for the rapid and orderly resolution of the U.S. operations of a "covered company" in the event of material financial distress or failure.
-As aforeign-based covered company with less than \$100 billion in total U.S. non-bank assets, KDB Bank (formerly KDBFG) submitted its first resolution plan to the FRB and the FDIC on December 24, 2013.
+Section 165(d) of the Dodd-Frank Act and the Resolution Plan Rule require a foreign bank or company that is, or is treated as, a bank holding company under section 8(a) of the International Banking Act of 1978 (the "IBA") (12 U.S.C. §§3101 et seq.) and that has \$250 billion or more in total consolidated assets to submit, on a timeframe specified by the Resolution Plan Rule, a plan for the rapid and orderly resolution of the U.S. operations of a "covered company" in the event of material financial distress or failure.